tmpstpdwn/trashx/README.md

 # Trashx - A simple trash management tool.

-`trashx` is a simple trash management system for trashing, deleting, listing, and restoring files.
+`trashx` is a simple trash management tool for trashing, listing, and restoring files.

 ## Dependancies